sigmaister/copy_CollapsOS/recipes/README.md

 auxiliary recipes for nice stuff built around that architecture.

 Installation procedures are centered around using a modern system to install Collapse OS.
-This is the most useful instructions to have most pre-collapse and post-collapse because even after the collapse, we'll interact mostly with modern technology for many years.
+These are the most useful instructions to have under both pre-collapse and post-collapse conditions because even after the collapse, we'll interact mostly with modern technology for many years.

 There are, however, recipes to write to different storage media, thus making Collapse OS fully reproducible.
 For example, you can use `rc2014/eeprom` to